Comparing Frontend Approaches Part 7: Final Thoughts

 A template based approach (with a virtual DOM under the hood)

 Pros: Easy to install, easy to learn.
-Smallest size both in terms of payload and lines of code for the app itself!
+Smallest size in terms lines of code, one of the smallest in terms of payload.

 Cons: Non-trivial amount of Vue specific syntax to learn.
 Can get harder to organize code in the single file and Vue instance as the app increases in complexity.